What Now? My Child is Struggling at School

 FASD/Pre-natal Substance Exposure

 Tips for Adopting or Fostering Children Prenatally Exposed to Alcohol or Other Drugs 1.
 Work with informed professionals in quality adoption agencies.
-2. Explore your feelings about alcohol and drug […]
+2. Explore your feelings about alcohol and drug abuse, particularly among pregnant women.
+3. Discuss the child’s background with your social worker so that you have a realistic picture of the birth parents’ […]

 Life as a Parent